ggoral111/SteamCentral/README.md

 # License
 © 2018 Jakub Podgórski

-For any part of this work for which the license is applicable, this work is licensed under the <a href="https://creativecommons.org/licenses/by-nc-nd/4.0/">Attribution-NonCommercial-NoDerivatives 4.0 International</a> license.
+For any part of this work for which the license is applicable, this work is licensed under the <a href="https://creativecommons.org/licenses/by-nc-nd/4.0/" target="_blank">Attribution-NonCommercial-NoDerivatives 4.0 International</a> license.